movie-rs/movie/README.md

 the threads also had to do their own work in addition to reacting to messages (the work includes interacting with X11, GTK3, and tracking time).
-Instead of using [`actix`], I decided to try to implement my own library, inspired by [`actress`], and spent about 12 hours doing so (I'm far from being a fluent Rust programmer).
+Instead of using [`actix`], I decided to try to implement my own library, inspired by [`actress`], and spent about 12 hours doing so (I'm far from being a fluent Rust programmer, also, this was my first time using procedural macros).

 This is my first "real" library (my previous crates/Rust programs were CLI/GUI utilities, sometimes with simple public Rust API).
 I published some of them to crates.io, but not all (some are on [Github], some not published yet).
 I learned about procedural macros (mostly about their current shortcomings) - sadly, there are not many good resources about them.
 I sticked mostly to Rust reference.
-Surprisingly, I was also unable to quickly Google the "right" way to do documentation (links and examples) - so I used the first edition of Rust book.
-I should probably finally read the second edition to familiarize myself with what's inside and where it is.
+Surprisingly, I was also unable to quickly Google the "right" way to do documentation (with links and examples) - so I used the first edition of Rust book.
+I should probably finally read the second edition to familiarize myself with what's inside and where it is (back when I started, there was no second edition yet).

 ### Usage in the wild